Reg MBACP Accred

 My style is warm and empathic, providing a safe space for you to talk.
 My aim isn't to interpret what you say or to define who you are but to support you to define yourself.
 I take into account your words, feelings and actions and may, where appropriate, bring in creative elements to the work such as drawing, drama, movement, dream work, visualisations and two-chair work.
 I go with what you bring, with no fixed agenda, and work organically through that process.
 Sessions can sometimes feel spontaneous and playful and at other times reflective with lots of dialogue between us.
 I don't give advice but I focus on raising your awareness of self and your way of relating, getting to the crux of underlying feelings and the core of who you are and what you want when you remove society's expectations and messages out of the equation.

 As a freelance writer, I am published in The Guardian, The Independent, The Times, Wellcome Collection and women's magazines.
 I appear frequently in national press as a spokesperson and journalist, on issues to do with counselling, therapy and mental health.
 My words can be found in Grazia, OK!
 Magazine, Psychologies, Stylist, Harpers Bazaar, The Sun, Metro, The Mirror, and I have appeared as a guest on BBC Radio.

-I host and produce Sound Affects Podcast – a music and mental health podcast featured in NME's Podcast for the People series, exploring all crossovers of music and mental health including issues that affect musicians.
+I host and produce Sound Affects Podcast – a music and mental health podcast featured in NME's Podcast for the People series and Therapy Today, exploring all crossovers of music and mental health including issues that affect musicians.
 I am compassionate to the way that unconventional, creative lifestyles can impact lives.

 Training, qualifications & experience

 Accredited member of British Association for Counselling and Psychotherapy (Registered Member MBACP Accred.).

 PG Cert.
 Relationship Counselling